bensutherland/ms_oyster_popgen/README.md

 Edit the following script to point to the correct GENOMEFOLDER and GENOME variables, then run it
 `00-scripts/bwa_mem_align_reads.sh 6`

-To assess mapping results, use the automated script:
+Compare total number of reads to the total number of mappings per sample using the automated script:
 `./../ms_oyster_popgen/01_scripts/assess_results.sh`
-This will provide average

 Assess mapping results
 # number of mappings for one sample: